4 clever methods for being grateful

 I’m grand-dog-sitting in a gorgeous Airstream in the Columbia River Gorge, and grand-dog Chloe and I are playing tourists.
 Hence, the Fruit Loop—the 35-mile picturesque drive that encompasses twenty-eight stands in the Hood River Valley.

-Our self-guided tour took us past alpaca ranches, country stores, and fruit stands starring home-baked pies and tarts.
+Our self-guided tour took us past antique/junk shops, and fruit stands starring home-baked pies, and country stores.

 And at nearly every stop, Mt.
 Hood loomed above the U-Pick lavender farms and orchards.